happyDemon/UsrLastly/docs/storages.md

 That should have prepared your database and you should be ready.

+If you ever changed the `storage` key, you could reset it to `UsrLastlyStorageEloquent`.

 ### Redis

-This storage requires even less setup, all you have to do is open up `config/usrlastly.php` and change the `storage` key to `redis`
+This storage requires even less setup, all you have to do is open up `config/usrlastly.php` and change the `storage` key to `UsrLastlyStorageRedis`